Ben-Nachmanson/STREM-System-v2/README.md

 # STREM-System-v2

+## !!!Rasberry Pi needs to be integrated and Stepper needs to be implemented.

 Python script for a lab experiment.

 Necessary Packages:
 Python 3